NinurtaKalhu/Elite-Dangerous-Multi-Route-Optimizer/README.md

 ![License](https://img.shields.io/badge/License-AGPL%203.0%20only-red?style=for-the-badge&logo=gnu&logoColor=white)

 ### What this means in plain language:
-- You are free to use, study, modify, and share EDRMN
+- You are free to use, study and share EDMRN
 - If you modify it and run it as a network service (web tool, server, etc.), you **must** provide the full source code to users
 - Any derivative work or fork **must** also be licensed under AGPL-3.0-only
 - The copyright notice and this license must remain in all copies